-This technique originated from a video clip that Bruce Gabrielle posted on his blog -- this video showed you how you can create a triangular table in PowerPoint by either creating a picture of the table itself (which makes the table non-editable) or by creating a picture of the table with just empty cells so that you can place a transparent table with figures or words over it.
+This technique originated from a video clip that Bruce Gabrielle posted.
+This video showed how you can create a triangular table in PowerPoint by either creating a picture of the table itself (which makes the table non-editable) or by creating a picture of the table with just empty cells so that you can place a transparent table with figures or words over it.
 While both techniques are amazing, I wanted to use a process whereby not only is the table editable, but the ending shape need not be limited to just a triangle.
 So we are going to use two PowerPoint techniques to achieve this trick.
 Here are links to individual tutorial pages for both of these techniques:

-Note that the Combine Shapes tool is only available in PowerPoint 2010 or later, although the shapes you create using the Combine Shapes options can be used in all PowerPoint versions.
+Note that the Combine Shapes tool is only available in PowerPoint 2010 or later versions.
+Although the shapes you create using the Combine Shapes options can be used in all PowerPoint versions.
 We call these shapes "Cookie Cutters" because they let you cut parts of the slide almost the same way as cookie cutters cut parts of your cookie dough.
-I know -- that was too much information, so let us make it easier for you to follow this process step-by-step:
+I know that was too much information, so let us make it easier for you to follow this process step-by-step:

 - First, add a new slide to your PowerPoint 2010 presentation, and select the Title and Content layout from the Layout gallery, as shown in Figure 1 to change the Slide Layout.